xyproto/mcbanner/README.md

 # mcbanner

-Linux application for generating Minecraft banners.
+Application for generating Minecraft banners.

 ## Includes

 * A web server/page showing the variations of Minecraft banners, as SVG approximations (`mcweb`).
-* A commandline application for evolving Minecraft banners with GAs (`evolve`).
+* A commandline application for evolving Minecraft banners with genetic algorithms (`evolve`).
 * Go code for generating a random SVG banner and rendering it as PNG by using `rsvg-convert` (`random`).

-## The original goal
+## Original goal

 * Given an image, get the steps for creating the closest looking Minecraft banner.
 This goal is a work in progress, since the evolution is not rapid enough.
 Perhaps using smaller images when rendering from SVG, or another algorithm, would work.